DHJayasinghe/stackoverflow-casestudy/README.md

 3. Why pick certain solution over other for that particular problem?

 ### Rules on Completing the features
+1. Each feature should contains a descriptive information about the feature after analyzing original stackoverflow site.
+Only the basic functionalities required.
-1. Each feature should include **at least one technical concern**.
+1. Each feature should include **at least one technical concern** on implementing the feature.
 2. Those technical concerns must have **more than 1 solutions** as findings.
+Findings must have references links to support from trusted resources.
-3. All technical concerns and solution must backed by a test case (Unit Testing/Integration Testing).
+3. All technical concerns and solutions must backed by a test case (Unit Testing/Integration Testing).
+Which describes the analysis.
 4. All test cases must be well documented in-order to run by someother developer without help.

 ### Core features that gonna cover